our top skin secrets to help you get your glow back

 We should all know by now that a good glow starts on the inside and works its way out, meaning you should put down the tub of ice cream and replace your daily wine intake with water.
 Although there aren't that many scientific studies that prove it, we're 99% convinced that if we're consuming less sugar then our skin is gonna be a lot happier.

-Even better, to help combat acne, try eating foods that are high in zinc and magnesium (so open up a can of baked beans and snack on some almonds), or if you want to get that instant summery bronzed lookin' skin (even though it's the middle of Winter), try adding some carrots or sweet potatoes to your diet to help boost your beta-carotene levels.
+Even better, to help combat acne and repair skin, try eating foods that are high in zinc and magnesium (so open up a can of baked beans and snack on some almonds).
+Magnesium taken orally can help to repair, keep skin flexible and supple, while zinc can reduce the severity of acne and early signs of maturing skin.
+Or if you want to get that instant summery bronzed lookin' skin, try adding some carrots or sweet potatoes to your diet to help boost your beta-carotene levels.

 apply sunscreen whenever you leave the house